cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 postProcessOperations()
   This method is designed to be called back by whatever process called the connector in the first place when said process is done.
-It receives as argument the usual list of parameters, plus some variable indicating the status of the process (typically this could be an indication of success or failure).
+It receives as argument some variable indicating the status of the process (typically this could be an indication of success or failure).

   It doesn't do anything by itself, but just calls events (or hooks).

   Input
-    array of parameters (deprecated, pass an empty array instead) and a status
+    A status indication (:code:`mixed`)

   Output
     void